Ex-embassy worker suspected of sexually assaulting 24 women

 The 23 other victims were discovered after investigators found hundreds of photos and videos, according to court documents.

-If convicted, Raymond faces a maximum sentence of up to 20 years in prison.
+If convicted, Raymond could face a maximum sentence of up to 20 years in prison.

-Fluent in Spanish and Chinese, Raymond has “led an exemplary life” from all outward appearances, according to prosecutors.
+Fluent in Spanish and Mandarin, Raymond has “led an exemplary life” from all outward appearances, according to prosecutors.

 “The fact that many victims in defendant’s case were unaware of his behavior until they were shown the videos and photographs made while they were unconscious is evidence of his unique ability to portray a very different public face,” prosecutors said in their court filings.